hackerbeats/SimpleTicket-Style-Guide/README.md

 Now that I had the logo and colors, I was ready to create the website prototype.

 I again utilized Adobe Illustrator to create a rough mockup of the look and feel I had in mind for the style guide website.
-I also dialed in the fonts and text styles at this stage.
+I also figured out the fonts and text styles at this stage.

 ![SimpleTicket style guide mockup](https://user-images.githubusercontent.com/122168069/212478013-206ac69e-d11f-464e-9d4d-6ed1c1a66776.png)